Atmelfan/lxi-rs/README.md

 2. Run `./coverage --open`

 # Licensing
-Lxi-rs is available under GPLv3 License, see [LICENSE-GPL](./LICENSE-GPL).
+Lxi-rs is available under dual GPLv3 and commercial license, see [LICENSE-GPL](./LICENSE-GPL) and `TBD`.

 Core crates like [lxi-device](device) are licensed under MIT and APACHE version 2.